-- 9.1 In addition to the reporting requirements set forth in Section 7.0, a laboratory shall report the result of a blood lead level test to: - 9.1.1 The health care provider that ordered the blood lead level test; and - 9.1.2 Another entity as required by State, federal, or local statutes or regulations, or in accordance with accepted standards of practice. - 9.2 A laboratory shall report the result of a blood lead level test to the Division by electronic system, facsimile or other manner required by the Division within the following time frames: - 9.2.1 By the close of business of the next business day following a final blood lead level test result of greater than or equal to the reference level; and - 9.2.2 Within two weeks of a final blood lead level test result of less than the reference level. - 9.3 A laboratory that uses an electronic system for tracking blood lead level test results shall report a result to the Division electronically in a manner consistent with the technical specifications established by the Division.
+- 9.1 In addition to the reporting requirements set forth in Section 7.0, a laboratory shall report the result of a blood lead level test to: - 9.1.1 The health care provider that ordered the blood lead level test; and - 9.1.2 Another entity as required by State, federal, or local statutes or regulations, or in accordance with accepted standards of practice. - 9.2 A laboratory shall report the result of a blood lead level test to the Division by electronic system, facsimile or other manner required by the Division within 2 weeks of a final blood lead level test result. - 9.3 A laboratory that uses an electronic system for tracking blood lead level test results shall report a result to the Division electronically in a manner consistent with the technical specifications established by the Division.